probprog/bopp/README.md

 A number of worksheets are provided to give example usage in different cases.
 These can be accessed in a Gorilla REPL by running
 `lein gorilla` from the base folder and going through worksheets in the `worksheets/` folder.
 You can also see (but not run) an example worksheet without installing BOPP [here](http://www.robots.ox.ac.uk/~fwood/anglican/examples/viewer/?source=github&user=probprog&repo=bopp&path=worksheets/chaos.clj).

-This is still a working version and is different to the code used for the paper.
-We have made so people can use it during the conference, but intend to keep working on it through the conference and after.
-Note also, that the examples are set to run with a `:fast` option.

 ## License ##